Nikon z9 just froze, what is with that?

 the latest firmware was updated, a tick of success.

-Importantly the cards then installed in the camera, then formatted to that camera before taking a photo, this all gave the cards a new refreshed life.
+Importantly the cards are then installed in the camera, then formatted to that camera before taking a photo, this all gave the cards a new refreshed life.

-Ok from here on in if there is any issue with freezing or issues reoccurring etc going forward, would it not then point the issue is in the camera, a reasonable assumption i feal.
+Ok from here on in if there is any issue with freezing or issues reoccurring etc going forward, would it not then point the issue is in the camera, a reasonable assumption i feel.

-Regardless of the issues being the card or the camera or a combination there of, it shouldn't be up to myself or the customer to be dealing with the issues and consequences or even subjected to the issues especially at this level of product and price point, sorry its unacceptable.
+Regardless of the issues being the card or the camera or a combination there of it shouldn't be up to myself or the customer to be dealing with the issues and consequences or even subjected to the issues especially at this level of product and price point, sorry its unacceptable.

 Only an opinion